rinkashimikito/ui_improvement_proposal/README.md

 #### Review tests
 In order to refactor JS code we will have to have full tests coverage therefore the existing tests should be reviewed.
 ### View rendering
+This needs to be consulted with a backend developer.

 In order to decrease code duplication and making the website composable (builded from separate components) and easier to maintain/extend we could create composable components from existing code so we can share them across the website(s).
 We could do it by:
 * using partials
   * binded with Model